Ex-politician in prison in adoption scam gets 5 more years

 Paul Petersen, a Republican who was Maricopa County’s elected assessor for six years and worked as an adoption attorney, on Friday received the second of three sentences stemming from the adoption scheme.
 His five-year Arizona punishment is to be served after he completes his six-year federal sentence for conspiring to smuggle people in Arkansas.

 Petersen, who is scheduled to receive his third sentence Monday in Utah for human smuggling convictions, was dressed in an orange prison suit in the Phoenix courtroom where he offered apologies and cried as he described hurting his clients, former co-workers and his own family through his practices.
-“I have no one to blame but myself.”
+“I have no one to blame but myself,” Petersen said.

 Authorities have said Petersen illegally paid women from the Pacific island nation to give up their babies in at least 70 adoption cases in Arizona, Arkansas and Utah.
 Citizens of the Marshall Islands have been prohibited from traveling to the United States for adoption purposes since 2003.